Verneri Pohjola: Biography

 The artist has been cited that his music is “about embracing life in all of its complex emotions, while we still have it.
 After all, the dead don’t dream.”
 The final phrase makes also the title of his 2020 solo album.
 The sidemen for this seven tracks comprising CD and vinyl disc release at Edition Records have been: Antti Lötjönen bass, Mika Kallio drums, Miikka Paatelainen pedal steel guitar, Tuomo Prättälä piano and electronics and Pauli Lyytinen soprano and tenor saxophone.
 The JazzTimes reviewer commented about Pohjola: "he plays ideas you haven’t heard before".

+On Pohjola's initiative, Kaija Saariaho composed her last work, the Trumpet Concerto Hush, and he premièred it in 2023 with the Finnish Radio Symphony Orchestra.

 Honors

 His quartet was awarded the Teosto-Preis of the Association of Finnish Composers, and Pohjola was voted Artist of the Year at the Pori Jazz festival In 2004, the quartet was invited to the official reception by the Finnish president Tarja Halonen on the occasion of the Finnish Independence Day.
 In 2009 for his album Aurora, Pohjola received a Finnish jazz Emma Award as the ″Jazz Album of the Year".